brianglass/anastasis/files/tuesday_matins1.md

 <span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">E</span> I have been filled with many and grievous offences, longsuffering, compassionate Master.
 Have compassion on me, who am condemned, and do not cast me away from your presence.<a href="#_ftn36" id="_ftnref36"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[36]</span></a>

-<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">T</span> You justified the Tax-collector, O Christ, when he sighed and groaned; therefore I too, imitating him, beat my breast and cry to you, Â‘Have mercy on me, O only compassionate and pityingÂ’.<a href="#_ftn37" id="_ftnref37"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[37]</span></a>
+<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">T</span> You justified the Tax-collector, O Christ, when he sighed and groaned; therefore I too, imitating him, beat my breast and cry to you, ‘Have mercy on me, O only compassionate and pitying’.<a href="#_ftn37" id="_ftnref37"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[37]</span></a>

 <span style="color:red">Of the Martyrs</span>